yaswanth-iitkgp/DepNeCTI/ReadMe.md

-Official code for the paper ["NeCTIS: Nested Compound Type Identification for Sanskrit - Introducing a Novel Task, Datasets and Framework"]
+Official code for the paper `"NeCTIS: Nested Compound Type Identification for Sanskrit - Introducing a Novel Task, Datasets and Framework"`
-If you use this code please cite our paper.

 ## Requirements

 * Python 3.7
+* cuda  11.7
+* torch              1.13.0
+* torchaudio         0.13.0
+* torchvision        0.14.0

-And the rest of the dependencies can be installed by simply creating a new environment using the environment.yml file.
+* And the rest of the dependencies can be installed by simply creating a new environment using the `environment.yml` file.

 We assume that you have installed conda beforehand.